 Advantage and Disadvantage

 Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
-When that happens, you roll a second d20 when you make the roll.
-Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
-For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
-If you instead have advantage and roll those numbers, you use the 17.
+When that happens, you roll a third d10 when you make the roll.
+Use the two highest rolls if you have advantage, and use the two lowest rolls if you have disadvantage.
+For example, if you have disadvantage and rolla 9, 5, and a 2, you use the 5 and 2.
+If you instead have advantage and roll those numbers, you use the 9 and 5.

 If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, each advantage/disadvantage pair cancels out.
 After resolving, if you have multiple advantages or multiple disadvantages you roll one additional dice for each advantage or disadvantage.
-For example, two advantage and no disadvantage on an attack would roll 3d20 and keep the highest 1.
+For example, two advantage and no disadvantage on an attack would roll 4d10 and keep the highest 2.

-When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait, lets you reroll the d20, you can reroll or replace only one of the dice.
-You choose which one.
-For example, if a halfling has advantage or disadvantage on an ability check and rolls a 1 and a 13, the halfling could use the Lucky trait to reroll the 1.
+When you have advantage or disadvantage and something in the game, such as the hin’s Lucky trait, lets you reroll the 2d10, you can reroll or replace only two of the dice.
+You choose which ones.
+For example, if a hin has advantage or disadvantage on an ability check and rolls a 1, 2, and a 5, the hin could use the Lucky trait to reroll the 1 and 2.

 You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
 Inspiration can also give a character advantage.
 The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.